Tax Clearance for Expats in Malaysia

 What is Tax Clearance in Malaysia?

-Tax clearance certificate is a certificate given by the Inland Revenue of Malaysia to indicate any outstanding income tax by the employee, regardless if they are local, foreigner or expatriate.
+The tax clearance certificate is a certificate given by the Inland Revenue of Malaysia to indicate any outstanding income tax by the employee, regardless if they are local, foreign, or expatriate.

 When tax clearance is not done, the last salary or compensation of one upon resignation, termination of the contract, or retirement may be withheld by the Malaysian Inland Revenue Department (LHDN).

-Any expatriate leaving Malaysia for more than three months need to do their tax clearance.
+Any expatriate leaving Malaysia for more than three months needs to do their tax clearance.

 When to do the Tax Clearance in Malaysia?

-Tax clearance in Malaysia is usually completed within 10 working days.
-Below are the responsibilities of the employer and an expat taxpayer to submit the necessary information to Malaysian Inland Revenue Department:
+Tax clearance in Malaysia usually takes 10 working days.
+Below are the responsibilities of the employer and an expat taxpayer to submit the necessary information to the Malaysian Inland Revenue Department:

 Status of Employment Action Required by Employer